omodakakuwai/SBC7725/README.md

 The second idea is concerns what information to use as the JMP destination for psedo-CALL/RETURN.
 Since the DSP only have an immediate JMP instruction, it cannot execute indirect JMP by specifying the next address of pseudo-CALL.
 Therefore, a set of immediate JMP instructions that specifies the next address of pseudo-CALL is prepared and a label value (0-63) indicating which JMP instruction should be selected from the set is PUSHed/POPed in pseudo-CALL/RETURN.
-A binary tree search is performed to select the JMP instruciton from the label value.
+A binary tree search is performed to select the JMP instruction from the label value.

 ![](https://github.com/omodakakuwai/SBC7725/blob/main/images/SBC7725.jpg)
 ![](https://github.com/omodakakuwai/SBC7725/blob/main/images/SBC7725_WRT77P25.jpg)